TritonDataCenter/sdcadm/docs/index.md

 # sdcadm

+This document is intended as design docs and notes for *developers* of sdcadm.
+For operators of an SDC to *use* `sdcadm`, please see the README.md.

 `sdcadm` is a tool intended for managing SDC configuration, core services and instances.
 I.e. it is responsible for setting up, upgrading, creating optional instances (e.g. cloudapi), making services HA, etc.